mdn/content/files/en-us/web/css/content-visibility/index.md

 - `auto`
   - : The element turns on layout containment, style containment, and paint containment.
 If the element is not [relevant to the user](/en-US/docs/Web/CSS/CSS_containment#relevant_to_the_user), it also skips its contents.
 Unlike hidden, the skipped contents must still be available as normal to user-agent features such as find-in-page, tab order navigation, etc., and must be focusable and selectable as normal.

+## Description

-## Animating and transitioning content-visibility
+### Animating and transitioning content-visibility

 [Supporting browsers](#browser_compatibility) animate/transition `content-visibility` with a variation on the [discrete animation type](/en-US/docs/Web/CSS/CSS_animated_properties#discrete).

-Discrete animation generally means that the property will flip between two values `50%` through the animation.
-In the case of `content-visibility`, however, the browser will flip between the two values to show the animated content for `100%` of the animation duration.
+Discrete animation generally means that the property will flip between two values 50% of the way through the animation.
+In the case of `content-visibility`, however, the browser will flip between the two values to show the animated content for the entire animation duration.
 So, for example:

-- When animating between `content-visibility` `hidden` and `visible`, the value will flip to `visible` at `0%` of the animation duration so it is visible throughout.
+- When animating `content-visibility` from `hidden` to `visible`, the value will flip to `visible` at `0%` of the animation duration so it is visible throughout.
-- When animating between `content-visibility` `visible` and `hidden`, the value will flip to `hidden` at `100%` of the animation duration so it is visible throughout.
+- When animating `content-visibility` from `visible` to `hidden`, the value will flip to `hidden` at `100%` of the animation duration so it is visible throughout.

-This behavior is useful for creating entry/exit animations where you want to, for example, remove some content from the UI with `content-visibility: hidden`, but you want a smooth transition (such as a fade-out) rather than it disappearing immediately.
+This behavior is useful for creating entry/exit animations where you want to, for example, remove some content from the DOM with `content-visibility: hidden`, but you want a smooth transition (such as a fade-out) rather than it disappearing immediately.

-When animating `content-visibility` with [CSS animations](/en-US/docs/Web/CSS/CSS_animations), you need to provide the starting `content-visibility` value in an explicit starting keyframe (for example using `0%` or `from`).
+When animating `content-visibility` with [CSS animations](/en-US/docs/Web/CSS/CSS_animations), you need to provide the starting `content-visibility` value in an explicit keyframe (for example using `0%` or `from`).
 For a full example, see the [content-visibility animation example](#content-visibility_animation_example) below.

 When animating `content-visibility` with [CSS transitions](/en-US/docs/Web/CSS/CSS_transitions), two additional features are needed: